-I could tell by his darting eyes and wrinkled brow that he was not just observing the wonderful scene of newborn life, but taking in every aspect of the movements and interaction between the two.
+I could tell by his darting eyes and wrinkled brow that he was not just observing the wonderful scene of newborn life, but taking in every aspect of the movements and interaction between the two for the first time.

 A newborn foal is an amazing sight to be seen.
 The significance of birth is always mesmerizing (if a bit gross to some) but a newborn foal birth is special.

-The foal’s big, bright eyes scan the area just minutes after they hit the ground.
+The baby foal’s big, bright eyes scan the area just minutes after they hit the ground.